Frequently Asked Questions

 • Yes, subject to the normal, content-neutral approval processes of the charter school.

 • Charter schools receive most of their funding through the state’s basic foundational allowance.
-Beginning in 2023-24, students in charter schools are allocated 99 percent of the basic foundational allowance funds that would have been allocated to the student’s county of residence.
-In 2023-24, this is roughly $7,200 per student.
-More funds are available for charter schools that elect to participate in the state health insurance program or the state retirement program.
-Federal funds (Titles 1-4, IDEA, Perkins, and National School Lunch) are also available to charter schools on a reimbursement basis.
+Students in charter schools are allocated 99 percent of the basic foundational allowance funds that would have been allocated to the student’s county of residence.
+In 2024-25, this is roughly $7,800 per student.

 • If you have a problem or complaint with a charter school, the most productive way to resolve it is with administrators at the school.
 Charter schools are independent public schools, with many of the operational decisions made on-site.
 You may also attend your school’s governing board meetings to voice concerns.
 If you remain unsatisfied after speaking with administrators and/or governing board members, and if you believe the issue involves noncompliance with applicable laws, you may consider filing a formal complaint with the PCSB.